cloudentity/openbanking-quickstart/docs/how_to_use_hypr.md

 In QuickStart set the environment variables in `.env-saas`.
 The required environment variables are:
 - MFA_PROVIDER - set to `hypr`
 - ENABLE_MFA - must be set to `true`
-- MFA_PROVIDER_CONFIG_PATH - path to the Hypr mfa config: defaults to:`../config_hypr.yaml`

-### Configuration for Hypr

-Additionally, in `data/config_hypr.yaml` replace the placeholder values the following:
 - HYPR_TOKEN - your Hypr API Token
 - HYPR_BASE_URL - your hypr tenant base url which must match the application registered in the previous step
 - HYPR_APP_ID - your hypr application ID